 In-memory solutions are very fast because they work in RAM.
 This helps you avoid overhead associated with caching and uploading.
 Plus, the memory-resident approach reduces TCO—the database utilizes the processor more efficiently, so you need fewer servers.
 There are four main cases where an in-memory database is a good fit for application development:

 OLTP with the highest possible throughput for large numbers of simple requests

 Speeding up a slow application or a database by using a caching proxy

-Existing message brokers can’t keep up with the workload
+The existing message brokers can’t keep up with the workload

 You need predictable response time from the system

-With the Lua programming language, you can add any data processing logic directly to the database.
-The code and the database share a single address space, so the applications do not use the network, thus you avoid latency, or operation processing delays.
-Tarantool uses not only an interpreter, but also a JIT compiler, LuaJIT.
-During execution, the latter converts the program into machine code.
+Using the Lua programming language, you can add any data processing logic directly to the database.
+The code and the database share a single address space, so your applications don't use the network.
+In this way, you avoid latency in operation processing.
+Besides Lua runtime, Tarantool also provides the LuaJIT compiler, which generates optimized code for hot paths in your application.

-Synchronous writes onto several replicas
+Synchronous writes to several replicas